ministryofjustice/send-legal-mail-to-prisons-api/README.md

 `docker-compose up send-legal-mail-api-db send-legal-mail-api-cache mailcatcher localstack wiremock`

+Note: Prior to this - update the app.jwt.private-key and app.jwt.public-key in application-dev.yml with actual keys from kubernetes secrets.

 In Intellij find the Run Configuration for Spring Boot called SendLegalMailToPrisonsApi.
 In the `ActiveProfiles` section enter `dev,stdout`.

 Run the configuration and the app should start.
 See `http://localhost:8080/health` to check the app is running.